 The scheme provided first-time buyers purchasing a new build for less than £600,000, an equity loan of up to 20% of the cost of the house.
 This left them with a 5% deposit and 75% mortgage to cover the rest of the purchase price.

-Under the scheme the government provides the purchaser with funds to buy their new home by way of an Equity Loan.
+Under the scheme the government provided the purchaser with funds to buy their new home by way of an Equity Loan.

-In England the maximum sum available under the Help to Buy scheme is £120,000, though the figure is higher in London.
+In England the maximum sum available under the Help to Buy scheme was £120,000, though the figure was higher in London.

-Buyers are required to provide a deposit of at least 5% of the purchase price.
-The balance of the purchase price is borrowed under a standard mortgage.
+Buyers were required to provide a deposit of at least 5% of the purchase price.
+The balance of the purchase price was borrowed under a standard mortgage.

-After 5 years an annual fee of 1.75% is charged on the amount initially loaned.
-This is linked to the Retail Prices Index (RPI) plus 1%.
+After five years an annual fee of 1.75% was charged on the amount initially loaned.
+This was linked to the Retail Prices Index (RPI) plus 1%.

-The loan must be repaid after 25 years, or if the property is sold earlier.
+The loan had to be repaid after 25 years, or earlier if the property was sold.

-If you are looking for a Help to Buy Equity Loan solicitor in Devon and Somerset who is experienced in dealing with Help to Buy transactions then please contact us for details of our charges.
-Our solicitors and conveyancers will guide you through the legal process with straightforward, plain speaking advice.
-Call us on freephone 0808 139 1606 or send an email to us at [email protected] for a quote.
+If you are looking for a Help to Buy solicitor in Devon and Somerset who is experienced in dealing with Help to Buy transactions then please contact us for details of our charges.
+Our solicitors and conveyancers will guide you through the legal process with straightforward, plain-speaking advice.
+Call us on freephone 0333 888 0404 or send an email to us at [email protected] for a quote.